Compliance Training Program: A 5-Step-by-step Guide in 2024

 5. Gather insight to evaluate the training effectiveness

 Have a deep conversation with the department to inquire about the required compliance training topics.
 To give you an idea, ask about how many employees have little knowledge of related laws?
-Or what are the situations in the workplace that compliance is demanding?
+Or what are the situations in the workplace that corporate compliance training plan is demanding?

 In other words, you will know which problem you’re dealing with to find the best solutions.
 For instance, if few employees require the training, considering some supportive solutions can be a better alternative.